knative/docs/docs/eventing/getting-started.md

          -H "Content-Type: application/json" \
          -d '{"msg":"Goodbye Knative!"}'
        ```
-       When the `Broker` receives your event, `goodbye-display` will activate and
+       When the broker receives your event, `goodbye-display` will activate and
        send the event to the event consumer of the same name.
        If the event has been received, you will receive a `202 Accepted` response
        similar to the one below: